Clutter has crept back into your life, and you’re disappointed in yourself for letting it happen.

 You’re at the point when you’re adding more things to your list than you’re crossing off.

 “The More Virus” is a term we like to use to describe when you define success by wanting and having more.
-An example could be aggressive pursuit of money, assets, and things in general.
+An example could be an obsessive pursuit of money, assets, and things in general.

 Another example of “The More Virus” is the desire of wanting more out of your career or business, to the point when you feel like you’re never doing enough.